dyfrad/.github/profile/README.md

 # About
-An applied research lab with physics expertise and commercial interest in quantitative finance.
+An applied research lab with commercial interests in physics applications and quantitative finance.

 ## Current project
 A portfolio simulator that